bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 4. Verify `cli-module` includes `standalone-cli.tar` and `standalone-cli.zip`.
 5. Create or update the GitHub release with a self-contained, tag-specific body that permanently records that version's changes and compatibility notes without internal verification evidence.
 6. Attach the release assets: CLI standalone archives and sample logging configs.
-7. Close the release milestone after all fixed issues are closed.
+7. Recheck that every release-note issue/PR and summarized Dependabot item is in the exact-version milestone.
+8. Confirm every milestone item is closed, then close the release milestone.
-8. Fast-forward `develop` to `master` and push `develop`.
+9. Fast-forward `develop` to `master` and push `develop`.

 If a published artifact is wrong or missing, assume the Central release is immutable.
 Fix the release lane and ship a patch release.
 Fold the patch changes into the parent repository notes using the release-note decision tree above, while giving the patch tag its own concise, self-contained GitHub release body.